0xRafaelnicolau/0xRafaelnicolau/README.md

 ## Hi, I’m Rafael

-I've co-founded [Coverage](https://coveragelabs.io), a blockchain security firm specializing on smart contract auditing and stateful fuzzing.
+I've co-founded [Coverage](https://coveragelabs.io), a blockchain security firm specializing in smart contract auditing and invariant testing.

 ## Contact
 You can find me on: